 Ethics: The Company's Global Business Ethics Guide, enhanced in 2021 to align with the Company's Corporate Social responsibility strategy, is its primary policy on workplace practices, human rights, health and safety, ethical conduct and fair business practices for all employees.
-Reviewing the Guide is an important part of new hire training and global facilities are audited to ensure all new hires receive a copy of the ethics guide and sign a commitment of adherence to the code.
+Reviewing the Guide is an important part of new hire training and global facilities are audited to ensure all new hires have access to a copy of the ethics guide.

 Health & Safety: The health and safety of the Company's employees around the world is a top priority.
 The Company's current Environmental Health & Safety ("EHS") policy and robust safety reporting programs address the statutory requirements of the countries where the Company does business.
-The EHS policy was revised and updated in 2020 with the launch of the Company's inaugural Sustainability Report.
-The Company is committed to integrating EHS considerations into operating practices and employee training programs.
+The EHS policy is reviewed and revised as needed as part of the Company's annual Sustainability Report disclosure.
 Quarterly reporting of health and safety performance statistics to management and the CSR Committee is required, with the objectives of an injury-free workplace and appropriate responses to all incidents.
 Each facility is assessed a colour code ranking for safety in each calendar year, with a focus on improvement of their health and safety standards.